runlikeforrestgump/emacs/README.md

 To insert a non-graphic character, type <code>C-q</code> and then the character.

 <code>C-q</code> (<code>M-x quoted-insert</code>) followed by a sequence of octal digits inserts the character with the specified octal character code.
 You can use any number of octal digits; any non-digit terminates the octal sequence.
-To use decimal or hexadecimal instead of octal, set the variable *read-quoted-char-radix* to 10 or 16.
+To use decimal or hexadecimal instead of octal, set the variable <code>read-quoted-char-radix</code> to 10 or 16.
 If the radix is 16, the letters 'a' to 'f' serve as part of the character code, just like digits.
 Case is ignored.

 <dl>
   <dt><dfn>